jfasch/jfasch-home/trainings/log/detail/2022-06-14/index.rst

 Following a list of topics to be covered in our two C++ trainings.
 Slide material already exists for most of the topics; links to it are given in these cases.
-Additional topics are given as plain text, to be made into slide material.

 Pythonicity (Thank You: Readablility and Writability)
 -----------------------------------------------------